Polkadoty/the-isb-api/README.md

 # The ISB API

 The ISB API (Imperial Security Bureau API) is a RESTful API for managing Star Wars Armada game data, including ships, squadrons, upgrade cards, and objectives.
-Built with Node.js and Express, this API serves static JSON files and optimized images through a dedicated image server.
+Built with Node.js, ExpressJS, and Golang, this API serves static JSON files and optimized images through a dedicated image server.

 ## Features